Krüger National Park

 Blyde River Canyon – December 2019

 Blyde River Canyon is one of the largest canyons on Earth, and it may be the largest ‘green canyon’ due to its lush subtropical foliage.
 It has some of the deepest precipitous cliffs of any canyon on the planet.
 It is the second largest canyon in Africa, after the Fish River Canyon in Namibia, and is known as one of the great wonders of nature on the continent.
 Possibly the best view in the whole of the Blyde River Canyon is of the “Three Rondavels”, huge, round rocks.
 This canyon is part of the Panorama Route.
 The canyon supports large diversity of life, including numerous fish and antelope species as well as hippos and crocodiles, and every primate species that may be seen in South Africa.

 We stopped for an hour on our way to the Krüger National Park.
-(Video coming soon)

-Safari in the Krüger National Park – December 2019
+A few hours Game Drive in the Krüger National Park – December 2019

 We stayed 2 nights in the Karula Hotel in White River for our one-day safari.